 After the accident, local parents started two online petitions calling for the return of school bus service.

 “Taking away the buses has resulted in chaotic traffic conditions daily at Colony and Summit schools,” Tressy Capps’ petition at MoveOn.org says.
 “Our kids’ safety must come first!”

 As of late March, a combined total of more than 1,300 people had signed the petitions.

 Traffic, safety issues

-In my editorial from our April/May issue, I discussed the notion that districts have a responsibility to be “in the transportation business,” which some disagree with.
+In my editorial in our last issue, I discussed the notion that districts have a responsibility to be “in the transportation business,” which some disagree with.
 Here, I want to draw attention to issues that arise when districts decide to cut school bus service.

 As shown in the Etiwanda example, increased traffic around schools is one of the key problems.
 In situations like this, long lines of vehicles often build up in the morning and afternoon.
 Students who walk or bike from home — and students whose parents drop them off a distance from the school — have to navigate more traffic, and therefore more risk.